BrettMiller99/SampleNodeExpressAPI/README.md

 2. **Propose Instrumentation Plan:**
    - Based on your analysis, create a detailed instrumentation plan.
 This plan must include:
      - A list of required OpenTelemetry packages to be installed.
-     - The creation of a central `tracing.js` (or equivalent) configuration file.

      - Modifications needed for the application's entry point to initialize tracing.
      - Specific recommendations for adding custom spans to critical business functions (e.g., `createUser`, `processPayment`), including suggested attributes for each span.